dabeaz/curio/docs/devel.rst

 expired.
 Thus, it gets the exception.
 The inner call to ``timeout_after(50)`` also aborts with an exception, but it is a ``TimeoutCancellationError``.
-This signals that the code is being cancelled due to a timeout, but not the one that was specifically requested.
+This signals that the code is being cancelled due to a timeout, but not the one that was requested.
 That is, the operation is NOT being cancelled due to 50 seconds passing.
 Instead, some kind of outer timeout is responsible.
 Normally, ``TimeoutCancellationError`` would not be caught.
 Instead, it silently propagates to the outer timeout which handles it.

 Admittedly, all of this is a bit subtle, but the key idea is that an outer timeout is always allowed to cancel an inner timeout.
 Moreover,